-It is likely that in the course of your analysis development you will need to update to use a newer version of the Analysis Release.
+It is likely that in the course of your work you will need to update to use a newer version of the release.
 It can be very easy to do this (of course this comes with caveats, especially if you have manually checked out specific package tags, and/or made modifications to those packages).

-If you want to update to a newer Analysis Release, you should start a new shell on the machine (e.g. by logging out and logging back in), so that you get a clean environment.
+If you want to update to a newer release, you should start a new shell on the machine (e.g. by logging out and logging back in), so that you get a clean environment.
 Before you setup a new release you need to stop and think a bit ….